rescuenest/rescue-nest/help.md

 # Rescue Nest Project Help

----

-## 🐶 A Message from the Heart – Help Us Build Rescue Nest
+🐶 **A Message from the Heart – Help Us Build Rescue Nest**

 Hello to all of you with hearts as deep as the ocean 💚

-We live in a country where stray dogs — the most loyal and loving creatures on Earth — are treated as pests.
-They have no rights, no protection, no value in the eyes of the system.
-There’s no official organization that defends animals here.
-Instead, stray dogs are brutally killed, just to reduce their numbers in cities.

-From gunshots… to acid injections… the suffering is beyond words.
-Some people even kill them for a tiny bit of money.
+We live in a country where stray dogs 🐕 — the most loyal and loving creatures on Earth — are treated as pests.
+They have no rights, no protection, and no value in the eyes of the system.
+There is no official organization that defends animals here.
+Instead, stray dogs are brutally killed just to reduce their numbers in the cities.
+From gunshots to acid injections, the suffering is beyond words.
+Some people even kill them for a tiny amount of money.
 Many are tortured for fun.
-The things we’ve seen — and heard — would break any human’s heart.
+The things we have seen and heard would break any human’s heart.

-Me and three close friends couldn’t take it anymore.
-So we decided to build something real:
-A safe haven.
-A true sanctuary.
-A home for 20,000 stray dogs. 🏡
+My three close friends and I couldn’t bear it anymore.
+So we decided to do something real: to build a safe haven, a true sanctuary, a home for 500 stray dogs. 🏡

 But we can’t do it alone.
-We need your help to give these beautiful souls a second chance at life. 🙏
-We’ve made a basic list of the supplies and space a shelter like this needs.
-It’s just the beginning — if we can raise even a portion of the cost, we’ll do the rest with our own hands.
+We need your help to give these beautiful souls a second chance at life. 🙏 We have prepared a basic list of supplies and space that such a shelter needs.
+This is just the beginning — if we can raise even a portion of the cost, we will do the rest with our own hands.
-What matters is starting.
-What matters is stopping the killing.
-What matters is kindness.

-We’re not asking for much.
-Even $1 makes a difference. 🪙 Whether it’s one dollar or a thousand — what counts is the love behind it.
-This is about humanity.

-💔 Due to international sanctions, we have no access to PayPal or any kind of global banking.
+💔 Due to international sanctions, we have no access to PayPal or any global banking.
 The only way we can receive help is through cryptocurrency wallet addresses listed below.

-If you're reading this, you have the power to make real change.
+If you are reading this, you have the power to make a real change.
 Even a small donation — or simply sharing this message — can save lives.

 They deserve better.
 Let’s be their voice.
 Thank you for caring. 🐾

 Visit our website: [https://sites.google.com/view/rescue-nest](https://sites.google.com/view/rescue-nest)

+# Rescue Nest Project Budget

+---

+## Basic Shelter Infrastructure — $10,000
+Land (5 hectares) — affordable price secured for safe roaming space

+---

+## Shelter Construction and Facilities — $15,000
+Kennels, quarantine areas, medical rooms, storage, common areas

+---

+## Food and Supplies (Monthly) — $3,000
+Nutritious food, clean water, bowls, bedding, collars, cleaning materials for 500 dogs

+---

+## Veterinary Care and Medical Expenses (Monthly) — $2,000
+Vaccinations, treatments, parasite control, emergency care, medicines

+---

+## Utilities (Water, Electricity, Waste Management) (Monthly) — $1,000
+Clean water, electricity, heating/cooling, waste disposal

+---

+## Additional Equipment and Infrastructure — $4,000
+Fencing, cleaning equipment, transport vehicle, admin costs

+---

+**Total Initial Setup Cost: $29,000**
+**Estimated Monthly Running Cost: $6,000**

 ---